 PROJECT - the RECREATION FEATURES and MAJOR SUPPORT AMENITIES listed in the GRANT SCOPE/Cost Estimate Form.
+The plural form of the word is "PROJECTS".

 PROJECT COMPLETION - when the RECREATION FEATURES and MAJOR SUPPORT AMENITIES listed in the GRANT SCOPE /Cost Estimate Form are complete and the facilities are open and useable by the public.
 With approval by OGALS, PROJECT COMPLETION may occur before the facilities are open and useable by the public.